-Robin Blazing (Graduate Student): Robin is a Neurobiology student who joined the program in 2018.
+Robin Blazing (Post Doc.): Robin is a Neurobiology student who joined the program in 2018.
 She graduated from Duke University in 2017 with degrees in Biology and Spanish.
 She is broadly interested in the neural computations underlying sensory perception and learning.
 In the Franks lab, she is studying the transformation of olfactory information from the olfactory bulb to piriform cortex.
 In her free time she enjoys trail running in Duke Forest, going to all of the Durham restaurants, and teaching her cat new tricks.

 Lab Alumni